GitArika/react-docs/getting-started/2-builders-and-compilers.md

 ## About

-Builders and compilers enable your code to be compatible with multiple versions and that's required for running your app in old browsers.
+Builders and compilers can convert your code to backwards version.
+This enable compatibility with multiple browsers, even if they are running at an outdated version.

 ## Compilers